KappaDesigns/Nonprofit-Dashboard-2.0/README.md

 stopping by and reading up on our labor of love!
 - Kappa Designs

+P.S: Feel free to read our notes file in the root of the project if anyone is interested in a really skimmpy description of what was running through my mind at 2am when starting to design this project

 # Who We Are?

 Kappa Designs is a Nonprofit based out of Clyde Hill / Redmond, WA.
 Our goal is to "enhance local nonprofit organizations reach online, here at Kappa Designs,